ProfessionalWiki/AutomatedValues/README.md

 You can verify the extension was enabled successfully by opening your wikis Special:Version page in your browser.

+To enable more convenient editing of `MediaWiki:AutomatedValues`, you can optionally install the [CodeMirror extension].

 ## PHP Configuration

 Configuration can be changed via [LocalSettings.php].